Domingo Esteso (1930)

 There are letters of authenticity from Julio Conde from the Gravina 7 address in Madrid, who retained the instrument for many years in the family.

 There are two repaired cracks to the back, expertly cleated by luthier Stephen Frith.
 He also set the guitar up and the neck and action are as to be expected.
+The lines in the polish either side of the fretboard are due to shrinking and not structual cracks.
+Light does not show through.

 The original machines are stunning and in good working order.

 This a very rare guitar in excellent condition and a true investment being a fine playable part of guitar history.
+We have seen some being sold for a lot more than our asking price.

 Sound file and full set of pictures available.